 Tbilisi History and Art Museums

 Among the city's cultural offerings are the National Museum of Georgia and the National Art Gallery, two spaces where you can learn more about the country's history and its artistic expressions.
-The former houses archaeological pieces and objects that span different stages of Georgian identity, while the latter focuses on modern and contemporary art exhibitions.

 However, I didn't find these museums as interesting as those in Armenia or Azerbaijan for example.